riyuexing/Bam.Net/_tools.core/bam/README.md

 Creates a Dockerfile then creates a docker image.

 ## /push
-Tag the docker image and push it to the docker registry, for example:
+Tag the docker image and push it to the bamapps docker registry, for example:

 ```
 docker tag {{app-name}} bamapps/images:{{app-name}}